Aceinna/docs_openrtk/algorithms/Sensors.rst

 .. role::  raw-html(raw)
     :format: html

 .. sectionauthor:: Joseph S Motyka <jmotyka at aceinna.com>

-Various sensors are used to obtain the information needed to estimate the position, velocity, and attitude of a system (`Table <Sensors.html#id4>`__) .
-Measurements from these sensors, taken over time, are combined using an Extended Kalman Filter (EKF) to arrive at an estimates that are more accurate than ones based on any single measurement.
+Various sensors are used to obtain the information needed to estimate the position, velocity, and attitude of a system (`Table 2 <Sensors.html#id4>`__) .
+Measurements from these sensors, taken over time, are combined using an Extended Kalman Filter (EKF) to arrive at an estimates that are more accurate or more timely than ones based on any single measurement.

-.. table:: **Inertial Sensors and Measurement Type**
+.. table:: **Table 2: Inertial Sensors and Measurement Type**
     :widths: 15 25 60

     +-----------------+-------------------+-------------------------------------------------------------+